 Proposals may include a one-page mentoring plan in the supplementary documentation section of the proposal for participants that indicates how graduate students will be paired with research mentors and describes any training that would be provided to the research mentors and BD participants.
-Highly competitive proposals will provide evidence of linkages to innovative and cutting edge national and international research activities during the period of support.
+Highly competitive proposals will provide evidence of linkages to innovative and cutting edge national and international research priorities during the period of support.

 Where applicable, proposers are required to provide documentation of past performance at the designated graduate institutional host site of retaining and placing significant numbers of LSAMP graduates into STEM Ph.D. programs.
 A plan for formally connecting a significant number of newly matriculated LSAMP students to STEM doctoral degree programs is expected.
-BD programs are expected to place emphasis on designing structured student support strategies that enable students to develop competitive applications for Graduate Research Fellowships and admission into other STEM graduate programs.
+BD programs are expected to place emphasis on designing structured student support strategies that enable students to develop competitive applications for Graduate Research Fellowships, including the NSF Graduate Research Fellowship Program (GRFP), and admission into STEM doctoral programs nationwide.

-BD proposals should include an action plan that describes the level and type of institutional commitment that will be available for supporting BD participants after two years of NSF funding.
+BD proposals should include an action plan that describes the level and type of institutional commitment that will be available for supporting BD participants after two years of NSF funding within the project description.
 The plan should include sources and dollar amounts of support for continuing students in years three and beyond towards doctorate degrees.
-BD programs are encouraged to partner with other NSF-funded programs, such as Centers of Research Excellence in Science and Technology (CREST), NSF research centers or Alliances for Graduate Education and the Professoriate (AGEP), or other intra- or extramural funding which could provide support for graduate students.
+BD programs are encouraged to partner with other NSF-funded programs, such as Centers of Research Excellence in Science and Technology (CREST), NSF research centers or Alliances for Graduate Education and the Professoriate (AGEP) or other intra- or extramural funding which could provide support for graduate students.
 The process for tracking project participants that enter STEM graduate programs must be described in the proposal.